TCPA compliance checklist

 TCPA checklist

-- Provide proof the consumer gave consent by checking the box or completing the form.
+• Provide proof that the consumer gave consent by checking the box or completing the form.

-- If buying leads from partners, verify consent in real time before you call the lead.
+• If buying leads from partners, verify consent in real time before you call or text the lead.

 Learn more about the importance of TCPA consent.